junecv/junecv.github.io/_posts/2020-11-08-working-with-sleep-data.md

 ### Obtaining Data

-To start, I obtained anonymous three polysomnography files from NSRR.
+To start, I obtained three anonymous polysomnography records from NSRR.
 Technically, the process involves installation of Ruby, and their official ruby gem.
 They have very good [documentation here](https://github.com/nsrr/nsrr-gem).

 ### Reading EDF Data